Support Groups

 • Your pace, your process - no pressure to heal faster or differently than feels right for you

-• Confidentiality is sacred - what's shared in group stays in group, always
+• Confidentiality is sacred - what's shared in group stays in group, unless you or another are at risk.

-• Safety first - both emotional and physical safety are prioritized in every moment
+• Safety first - both emotional and physical safety are prioritised in every moment

 What Happens in These Groups